robconery/Vue.Starter/templates/minimal/README.md

 These projects are (currently) set up to be developed separately and, therefore, you run them independently with the above commands during development.

-When you're ready to test them together, you can run `npm build` from the `/client` directory, which will build the Vue application and place the output in the `/wwwroot` directory
+When you're ready to test them together, you can run `npm run build` from the `/client` directory, which will build the Vue application and place the output in the `/server/wwwroot` directory.

+If you want to do both things at once, feel free to run `source ./script/run.sh` and it will build the Vue app and run the ASP.NET server, which will serve the app.

+Note that this script uses bash.
+I'm leaning on @jongalloway to create a Powershell one.

 ## Using the Scripts